bfanselow/DataScience/ML_PROJECTS/SHAM/Text-Classification.md

 However, with the help of Natural Language Processing (NLP) and different Machine-Learning "models" (classification-algorithms) like Naive Bayes (NB), Support-Vector-Machine (SVM), Boosting-Models and Neural Networks we can implement a set of computational rules.

 ---
-Our Spam/Ham Analysis Machine will use two (Supervised-ML) **Text Classification** models, classifying "spam" and "not-spam" (a.k.a. "ham").
+Our Spam/Ham Analysis Machine will use two (Supervised-ML) **Text Classification** models, classifying into two categores: "spam" and "not-spam" (a.k.a. "ham").
  * **Naive Bayes**
  * **Support-Vector-Machine**